percona/percona-server-mysql-operator/README.md

 See the [Contribution Guide](CONTRIBUTING.md) for more information.

+## Join Percona Kubernetes Squad!

+You can get early access to new product features, invite-only ”ask me anything” sessions with Percona Kubernetes experts, and monthly swag raffles.
+Interested?
+Fill in the form at [percona.com/k8s](https://www.percona.com/k8s).

 ## Submitting Bug Reports

 If you find a bug in Percona Docker Images or in one of the related projects, please submit a report to that project's [JIRA](https://jira.percona.com/browse/K8SPS) issue tracker.
 Learn more about submitting bugs, new features ideas and improvements in the [Contribution Guide](CONTRIBUTING.md).